owkin/GrAIdient/README.md

 ### Steps

 1. Dump the training and testing datasets.
+1. Dump some images corresponding to the 2 labels we want to discriminate against.
 1. Evaluate a random model on the testing dataset: watch a bad performance.
 1. Train a model on the training dataset.
 1. Evaluate the trained model on the testing dataset: